AlphaGit/alphas-manifesto-blog/_posts/2015-09-23-software-security.md

 ![]({{ site.baseurl }}/assets/candado.png)

 Yes, I continue to go on courses.
-Now I just finished the <a href="https://www.coursera.org/course/softwaresec">Software Security</a> course, from the University of Maryland.
+Now I just finished the [Software Security](https://www.coursera.org/course/softwaresec) course, from the University of Maryland.

 As usual, let me give you a quick review of what it was about, what you need to get into it and what you can get out of it as well.